-- 1 cup raw, medium or long grain, white rice
+- 1 cup uncooked white rice, medium or long grain

 - 1 1/2 teaspoon salt

-- 1 teaspoon each of Italian seasoning and poultry seasoning (or 2 teaspoons of one of these herb mixes, or 2 Tbsp chopped fresh herbs such as rosemary, sage, thyme, and basil)**
+- 1 teaspoon each of Italian seasoning and poultry seasoning (or 2 teaspoons of one of these herb mixes, or 2 tablespoons chopped fresh herbs such as rosemary, sage, thyme, and basil)

 - 1/2 teaspoon paprika

-2 In the same sauté pan add 1 Tbsp olive oil, lower the heat to medium, add the onions, and cook until translucent, about 3 minutes.
-Add the garlic, cook 30 seconds more.
-Remove onions and garlic to a shallow (9 x 13 x 2) casserole dish.
+3 Sauté the onions and garlic: In the same sauté pan add 1 tablespoon olive oil.
+Lower the heat to medium, add the onions, and cook until translucent, about 3 minutes.

-3 Raise heat to medium high, add the sliced mushrooms.
-Dry sauté them (no need to add butter or oil), allowing the mushrooms to brown lightly, and release some of their moisture.
+4 Sauté the mushrooms: Raise heat to medium high and add the sliced mushrooms.
+Dry sauté the mushrooms (don't add butter or oil), allowing them to brown lightly and release some of their moisture.
 Add the mushrooms to the casserole dish.